birdandhike.com logo

 Getting to the Trailhead

 From town, drive out to Lake Mead, over the bridge into Arizona, and down to the White Rock Canyon Trailhead.
-Park here; this is the trailhead.
+Park here; this is the safe trailhead.

 Spooky Canyon